 We took our time walking looking and talking.
 Spending a few hours ultimately just walking up and down the beach.
 Occasionally, we would stop and play in the water even going in for a swim a few times to cool down as the sun rose higher in the sky.

 Our walk went on as high tide turned to low, and more shells were revealed as the water retreated.
 I found a remarkable little shell and handed it to my friend for review.
 It would be 30 more minutes before I found one that I liked myself.

 As a side note: it is interesting that on the islands I never seem to find sea glass.
 Maybe that is an East Coastal thing.

-For dinner we cooked the fish from our trip.
-It had spend enough time marinating in the resort fridge.
+For dinner, we cooked the fish from our trip.
+It had spent enough time marinating in the resort fridge.
 Do not worry I covered it well and also sealed it in a plastic container.
 No reason to fish up a fridge used by so many others.

 It was good with a nice salad, and some rice as the focal point of the meal.
 I made a marinade from local Key Limes, lemon, and orange juices all freshly squeezed.
 It partially cooked the fish so that a quick pan fry finish brought it to a tasty life.

 Captiva Island is not a wild adventure location, nor something that is over-commercialized.
 It is the beach, you, your resort, and some water sports-related activities by local providers.
 Sailing, Fishing, Ski Jets, and the like are all options for fun.
 You can also step over to Fort Myers if you want more options.

 Me, I like the lack of crowds, and the private feeling of the local beach here.
 You can seemingly always find a private spot on the beach at almost any time of the year.
 Spring Break or 3 prime weeks in summer might prevent that, especially at Sunset.